We welcome your interest in the Graduate School and hope that we can answer many of your questions. However, if a topic is not covered, do contact us.

 8. I am not a U.S. citizen or permanent resident.
 How do I apply?

 Please visit International Admissions.
 TOEFL scores are required if your degree is from a non-U.S. college and you are not a citizen of Canada, Great Britain, Australia, New Zealand, or the British West Indies.

 9. Does Wheaton offer an M.Div.?

 Wheaton College Graduate School does not offer an M.Div.
 But some students who pursue a master's of divinity after studying at Wheaton can transfer credit into the M.Div. or demonstrate fulfillment of some of its competency requirements.

 10. How do I apply as a non-degree-seeking student?

 If you are not working toward a degree or have missed the degree-application deadline, you can submit one of the Special Student applications.
-Special students can take as many courses as they like.
-But only twelve credit hours total can be applied toward a degree program.
+Special students can apply up to twelve credit hours toward a degree program.
 The Graduate School is not obligated in any way to accept a special student for degree status.